 APBC supports an evidenced based approach to delivering paramedic services.
 Evidence shows that trained paramedics and quick transport to hospital saves lives.
-More paramedic resources are required to improve response times and reduce burn-out.
+More paramedic resources are required to improve timely access to high quality paramedic care.

 While we are advocating for additional paramedic resources, we also need to ensure that our existing resources are utilized properly.